 - Short-stay visa for 6 months – £89

 The UK university rankings are also known as the UK university league tables.
-For 2018 intake the top 5 universities are currently:
+For 2018 intake, the five best universities are:

-The UK universities are ranked according to entry standards, student satisfaction, research quality and graduate prospects.
-More information about the top ranking universities can be seen here.
+UK universities are ranked according to entry standards, student satisfaction, research quality, and graduate prospects.
+More information about the top-ranking universities is available here.

-You can apply for a UK biometric residence permit from inside the UK at a post office or Visa premium service centre, or from outside the UK at a UK visa application centre.
-A list of Visa premium service centres in the UK can be found here.
+You can apply for a UK biometric residence permit from inside the UK at a post office or Visa premium service center, or from outside the UK at a UK visa application center.
+A list of visa premium service centers in the UK is available here.

-Residents can apply for a permanent residence permit or for full UK citizenship after living in the UK for 5 years.
+Residents can apply for a permanent residence permit or citizenship after living in the UK for five years.

 You can work on a student visa if you have a Tier 4 (general) student visa or a Tier 4 (child) student visa.
-You are not allowed to work on a Short-term study visa.
+However, you cannot work on a short-term study visa.

 You can take up most forms of employment on a Tier 4 (general) student visa, depending on your course level and where you are studying.
-There are certain job fields e.g. professional sports and sports coaching, that you are now allowed to do.
+There are certain job fields (e.g., professional sports, sports coaching) that you cannot do.

 You can work on a Tier 4 (child) student visa if you are aged 16 or over.
-You are allowed to work for up to 10 hours per week during term time and full-time during vacations.
+Working for up to 10 hours per week during term time and full-time during vacations is possible.
 You are also allowed to take up a work placement as part of your course.

 See our guide to UK work visas for more information on working in the UK.

-- Tier 5 (Temporary Worker – Government Authorised Exchange)
+- or Tier 5 (Temporary Worker – Government Authorized Exchange)